erics118/resume-template-latex/README.md

 - uses rubber lengths with `fil` units so spacing automatically stretches/shrinks to fill the page nicely
 - uses `itemize` and `description` instead of custom wrapper macros
 - only works on one page. optionally error if overflows to a second page
+- native latex environments for sections and headings, rather than custom commands

 ## motivation